uom-resquant/modelling_book/docs/01-intro.md

 data("hate_crimes")
 ```

 This function will search among all the *loaded* packages and locate the "hate_crimes" data set.
-Notice that it now appears in the global environment, although it also says "promise" next to it.
-To see the data in full you need to do something to it first.
-So let's do that.

 Every object in R can have **attributes**.
 These are names; dimensions (for matrices and arrays: number of rows and columns) and dimensions names; class of object (numeric, character, etc.); length (for a vector, this will be the number of elements in the vector); and other user-defined.
 You can access the attributes of an object using the `attributes()` function.
 Let's query R for the attributes of this data frame.